Towards a Localised S-Matrix Theory: The Localised S-Matrix

 In the above, we have used the shorthand notation: $\vecL = \vecl- \frac{i}{2} \big(\vecp\,\dx^2 + \veck\, \dy^2\big)$, $\absL \equiv \sqrt{\vecL \cdot \vecL}$, and $z_\pm = - \dfrac{i}{2} \qt \, \dl\, \pm\, \dfrac{\absL}{\dl}$, with $\dl^2 = \dx^2 + \dy^2$.
 In~\eqref{eq:amplitude_final}, $\Erfc\,z$ is the complementary error function analytically continued with a complex argument $z \in \mathbb{C}$ as follows:

-We should point out that the non-local amplitude $T_{\rm NL}$ for the process ${S_1\chi_1\to \Phi^*\to S_2\chi_2}$ remains\- finite in the OS kinematic region, $|\vecp| = |\veck| = \qt$, as long as $\dl$ is finite, even if one assumes a vanishing $\Phi$-decay width $\Gamma_\Phi$.
-On the other hand, due to the analyticity of~$T_{\rm NL}$, the same analytic expression in~\eqref{eq:amplitude_final} may be used to regulate the $t$-channel singularities~\cite{Coleman:1965xm,Peierls:1961zz,Ginzburg:1995bc}, which can occur in the crossing symmetric non-local process ${S_1S_2 \to \Phi^* \to \chi_1\chi_2}$ in the physical region.
-Unlike other methods that model the finite size of the interacting beams~\cite{Kotkin:1992bj,Melnikov:1996na,Melnikov:1996iu}, our non-local S-matrix approach takes into account the finite size of the interaction volume coherently, where all spatial uncertainties are implemented at the amplitude level~$T_{\rm NL}$, and not at its squared~$|T_{\rm NL}|^2$.
-As well as being devoid of $t$-channel infinities, the amplitude $T_{\rm NL}$ also contains information for the distance between the source and the detector, through the distance vector $\vecl$.
+We should point out that the localised amplitude $T_{\rm L}$ for the process $S_1\chi_1\to \Phi^*\to S_2\chi_2$ remains finite in the OS kinematic region, $|\vecp| = |\veck| = \qt$, as long as $\dl$ is finite, even if one assumes a vanishing $\Phi$-decay width $\Gamma_\Phi$.
+On the other hand, due to the analyticity of~$T_{\rm L}$, the same analytic expression in~\eqref{eq:amplitude_final} may be used to regulate the $t$-channel singularities~\cite{Coleman:1965xm,Peierls:1961zz,Ginzburg:1995bc}, which can occur in the crossing symmetric process ${S_1S_2 \to \Phi^* \to \chi_1\chi_2}$ in the physical region.
+Unlike other methods that model the finite size of the interacting beams~\cite{Kotkin:1992bj,Melnikov:1996na,Melnikov:1996iu}, LSMT takes into account the finite size of the interaction volume coherently, where all spatial uncertainties are implemented at the amplitude level~$T_{\rm L}$, and not at its square~$|T_{\rm L}|^2$.
+As well as being devoid of $t$-channel infinities, the amplitude $T_{\rm L}$ also contains information for the distance between the source and the detector, through the distance vector $\vecl$.
 The latter can shed light on phenomena that may take place on both microscopic and macroscopic distances, like neutrino oscillations~\cite{Ioannisian:1998ch}, which we discuss in more detail in Sections~\ref{sec:approx} and~\ref{sec:numerics}.